‘The Young And The Restless’ Spoilers: Abby Gets A Hammer After Arturo Tells The Truth

 — Young and Restless (@YandR_CBS) February 15, 2019

 According to She Knows Soaps, it does not appear as if Abby is in the mood for forgiving after she learns the truth from Arturo.
-In fact, the blonde Newman heiress looks more like she’s ready to exact some revenge on her no good, cheating fiance.
+In fact, the blonde Newman heiress looks more like she’s ready to exact some revenge on her no good, cheating fiancé.
 Abby gleefully looks at the hammer as she circles Arturo’s black truck, which he dearly loves.
 It looks like Abby will make Arturo pay dearly for cheating on her and breaking her trust.

 As if cheating isn’t bad enough, if word gets out, Abby will be incredibly embarrassed about the demise of her relationship after her big splashy Life & Style magazine cover announcing her engagement.
 Although the huge story was merely a ruse to throw the press off of Victor’s (Eric Braeden) arrest for J.T.’s (Thad Luckinbill) murder, it will still be awkward to announce that she won’t be having a fancy Newman wedding anytime soon.